mala-project/test-data/README.md

 # Test data for MALA

 This repository contains data to test, develop and debug [MALA](https://github.com/mala-project/mala) and MALA based runscripts.
+If you plan to do machine-learning tests ("Does this network implementation work?
+Is this new data loading strategy working?"), you can use either Al36 or Be2 data.
+If you plan to actually calculate physical quantities (total energy, band energy, forces, etc.), please use Be2, since only for Be2 a full simulation cell is captured (see below).
+The Al36 data is smaller (x4), making it better suited for small tests.

 ## `Al36/`

 Contains DFT calculation output from a [QuantumEspresso](https://www.quantum-espresso.org/) calculation for an aluminium cell with 36 atoms, along with input scripts and pseudopotential to replicate this calculation.
+Please note that the LDOS and SNAP descriptors for this exampke DO NOT cover the full simulation cell.
+To provide a minimal data for debugging, each .in/out.npy contains 2000 data points carved from a cell containing ~1 million points.
+Therefore no meaningful physical results can be taken from this data.
 In detail, the following data files can be found:

 | File Name                       | Description                                                                                                                   |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------|